chito365/uk/_posts/1/7/2021-04-05-andrew-scholz.md

 He appeared on Season 3 of The X Factor, finishing in 3rd place as a Restless Road member.
-In December 2013, their cover of the song, &#8220;Wake Me Up&#8221;, reached #1 on the iTunes country music charts.
+In December 2013, their cover of the song, &#8220;Wake Me Up&#8221;, reached number 1 on the iTunes country music charts.